ThuAbLKA/flutter-vimeo-player/README.md

 A flutter package wrapping the vimeo player using the https://github.com/vimeo/player.js/. loosely based on youtube_player by https://github.com/sarbagyastha

+## * Experimental.
+Only fully functional on Android

 Supported Platforms
 * Android